techybolek/flashcards-multistack/tests/api/auth/README.md

 ### Setup

-1. Create a `.env.test` file in the project root with the following variables:
+1. Create a `.env` file in the project root with the following variables:

 ```
 TEST_USER_EMAIL=your_test_user@example.com